Here you are: you are unhappy and want to find a way to get happy again. But where to begin?

 - It allows you to better deconstruct the issues without getting your thoughts distracted.

 - Writing something down can prevent it from causing chaos in your head.
 Think of this as clearing the RAM memory of your computer.
-If you've written it down, you can safely forget about and start with an empty slate.
+If you’ve written it down, you can safely forget about it and start with an empty slate.

 - It will allow you to look back at your struggles objectively.
 In a few months time, you can look back at your notepad and see how much you’ve grown.

 It might not be hard to imagine that people often start journaling when they are in a difficult situation.
 Even though writing down your thoughts might sound silly, it can have a direct effect on your mentality.
 Do not underestimate the power of writing down your feelings!